iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>SMN</summary>

+Version 12.2.1
+- Fixed an issue where Gearswaps builtin pet.hpp is too slow to refresh.
+Switched to bypassing it and calling windower.ffxi.get_mob_by_target('pet').hpp directly.

 Version 12.2
 - Adjusted the HUD Recast to now display recast timers above 60 seconds, mimicking the games built-in timers under the buff icons.